May 13, 2025 by Lenny Rudow

 • Because of the tall fences and shallow, rounded pontoons, pontoon boats can get caught by the wind and blown around more easily than many other types of boats.

-• Handling tends to be less sporty than that of a monohull.
+• Pontoon boats are less maneuverable, so driving them tends to be less sporty than that of a monohull.

 Deck Boat Vs. Pontoon Boat Performance

 A boat’s performance is, of course, considered critical by many people.
 Deck boats generally hold a performance edge, especially in the way they carve sharp turns and crisply jump onto plane.
 And many can travel at up to highway speeds.
-That said, while pontoon boats from decades past were relegated to mushy handling and slow speeds, today many can rival a fiberglass monohull when it comes to sheer speed.
-As a rule, these will be tri-toon pontoon boats, because having the third “log,” as it’s called, beefs up the boat’s structural stability, adds buoyancy, and allows for the use of higher horsepower engines.
+That said, while pontoon boats from decades past were relegated to mushy handling and slow speeds, many can rival a fiberglass monohull today when it comes to sheer speed.
+As a rule, these will be tri-toon-style pontoons, because having the third “log,” as it’s called, beefs up the boat’s structural stability, adds buoyancy, and allows for the use of higher horsepower engines.

 But not all boaters feel the need for speed.
 Some people plan to meander down a lake or river and aren’t in any rush, and for these folks, there are plenty of low-horsepower pontoon boats out there.
 These cost less, burn less fuel, and have lower maintenance costs.
-Most of the time you see deck boats for sale, on the other hand, they’ll be powered to cruise fast and low-horsepower options are few and far between.
+Most of the time you see deck boats for sale, on the other hand, they are powered to cruise fast, and low-horsepower options are few and far between.

 Deck Boat Vs. Pontoon Boat Safety

-All boats built and sold in the United States must meet U.S. Coast Guard safety requirements, regardless of whether they’re deck boats or pontoons.
+All boats built and sold in the United States must meet U.S. Coast Guard safety requirements.
 And all boat manufacturers certified by the National Marine Manufacturer Association (NMMA) meet an even higher standard.
 Most deck boats are NMMA certified and the best pontoon boat brands are, too.
 So, this category is really a tie — both are really quite safe, as long as they’re captained by someone who is competent and exercises good judgment.

-As we mentioned in the Pros and Cons, all other things being equal, pontoon boats do tend to have more interior volume since molded fiberglass boats have wider gunwales.
-And while a core trait of a deck boat is carrying its beam forward, some do narrow up a bit towards the bow, further reducing interior space.
-Consider though that while pontoon boats have more elbow room oftentimes deck boats are rated to carry a higher number of passengers and support more overall weight.
-Also note that some pontoon boat manufacturers offer different-sized logs, as well as the choice between two or three, which may also affect a boat’s capacity.
+As we mentioned in the Pros and Cons, all other things being equal, pontoon boats tend to have more interior volume since molded fiberglass boats have wider gunwales.
+And while a core trait of a deck boat is carrying its beam forward, some do narrow up towards the bow, further reducing interior space.
+Consider, though, that while pontoon boats have more elbow room, oftentimes deck boats are rated to carry a higher number of passengers and support more overall weight.
+Also note that some pontoon boat manufacturers offer different-sized logs, as well as the choice between two or three, which may affect a boat’s capacity.

 Photo credit: Starcraft Marine